 - First, prepare the toppings.
 Heat a grill to medium-high.
-Spray the squash with olive oil spray and season with salt and pepper.
-Grill about 5 minutes per side until lightly charred and tender.
+Spray the squash and leeks/green onions with olive oil and season with salt and pepper.
+Grill about 3-5 minutes per side until lightly charred and tender.

 - Heat olive oil in a large skillet on medium heat.
-Add leeks and saute 2-3 minutes until tender.
 Add spinach and red pepper flakes and cook until wilted.
 Season lightly with salt and set aside in a bowl.

-- Put two (preferably nonstick) cake pans in the oven for 4 minutes to heat.
+- Put two (oiled if not nonstick) cake pans in the oven for 4 minutes to heat.
 Remove from oven and divide remaining tablespoon of olive oil between the two pans.
-Place back in the oven to heat the oil 2 minutes, without letting it hit it's smoke point.
+Place back in the oven to heat the oil 1 minute, without letting it hit it's smoke point.
 Remove from oven and divide the batter between the two pans, quickly spreading it even with a spatula.
 Return to the oven and bake 15 minutes.
 Remove from the oven, carefully flip the crust, and return to oven to bake another 6-8 minutes.
 Remove crusts from the oven and set aside to cool slightly.

 - When cool enough to handle, spread pesto evenly on the crust.
 Top with spinach, squash, feta cheese.
-Place back in the oven to reheat the ingredients, for about 5 minutes.
-Serve warm.
+Place back in the oven to reheat the ingredients if needed, just for a minute or two.